brettimus/slammer/readme.md

 ##Future plans
 - detecting load of injected slides and not using a timeout to perform nonadjacent slide transformations
 - load subset of Hammer instead of the entire thing

+## Boots's notes

+- Compass hangs on my machine.
+See: https://github.com/gruntjs/grunt-contrib-compass/issues/204
+- Build is super slow for me.
+Is there a browserify transform for babel, or a babel transform for browserify?